 Marine aquaculture is part of the agency’s strategy for economic and environmental resiliency in coastal communities.
 Marine aquaculture operations provide a year-round source of high-quality jobs and economic opportunities in coastal communities that augment seasonal tourism and commercial fishing.
-NOAA has a long and rich tradition in aquaculture and has been working on aquaculture-related issues since it's predecessor agency, the Bureau of Commercial Fisheries, engaged in experimental oyster farming five decades ago.
+NOAA has a long and rich tradition in aquaculture and has been working on aquaculture-related issues since it's predecessor agency, the Bureau of Commercial Fisheries, engaged in stock enhancement of salmon and marine fish and experimental oyster farming more than five decades ago.
 In the United States, aquaculture technologies and management practices have continued to evolve through lessons-learned as well as through significant public and private research focused on bringing greater efficiency, sustainability, and cost-effectiveness to the source of half of the seafood eaten on the planet.
 Aquaculture research also emphasizes habitat-related work for stock enhancement and restoration.

 What NOAA Fisheries Does

 - Develop understanding of potential impacts and their mitigation for finfish aquaculture.

 - Develop improved understanding and technology for continuous economic and environmental improvement of finfish aquaculture

 - Works with NOAA inventors and companies looking to partner with NOAA or license our technologies